spettersson/splunk4patientprivacy/data_guide.md

 5. Enter **event timestamp assignment** configurations.
 6. Validate.

-#### **4. Define and Store a Sourcetype**
+#### **4. Create a Sourcetype**

-It is recommended to define and store a sourcetype in a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don).
+It is recommended to store a sourcetype in a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don).
 In simple terms, an add-on is a repository for configurations designed to assist with collecting, parsing, normalizing, and enriching data.

-While it’s technically possible to store all sourcetypes for all systems and devices from all vendors in a single add-on, best practice is to as a bare minimum create one separate add-on for each vendor.
+While it’s technically possible to store all sourcetypes for all systems and devices from all vendors in a single add-on, best practice is to (as a bare minimum) create one add-on for each vendor.
 This improves manageability and makes it easier to maintain configurations.

 To create an add-on locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).

-Subsequently, to define the sourcetype(s), navigate to `<my_addon>/defaulf/props.conf` and add a single stanza per sourcetype:
+Subsequently, to create a sourcetype, navigate to the configurations file [props.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Propsconf) in the right add-on (`<my_addon>/defaulf/props.conf`) and add a stanza as shown below:

 ```ini
 [<my_sourcetype>]